ryanpcmcquen/image-ultimator/README.md

 ##### EXIF removal

-There is preliminary exif removal support, you will be prompted when you run the script.
-Only works for jpg, jpeg & png.
-Default is to remove exif data, to keep it, run:
+There is exif removal support.
+Only works for JPG, JPEG & PNG.
+Default is to remove exif data, to keep EXIF data, run:

     EXIFREMOVE=n imgult